ministryofjustice/hale-platform/opt/lua/README.md

 What this design intentionally does *not* do (yet):

 - It does not move Redis writes into nginx.
-PHP still owns the `SET` and the follow-up call to `/firewall/flush-cache`.
-A future phase could fold validate + write + flush into a single atomic admin endpoint, but that change has more surface area for less marginal value than killing the duplicated validator does.
+PHP still owns the `SET` and the follow-up `INCR firewall:cache_version`.
+A future phase could fold validate + write + bump into a single atomic admin endpoint, but that change has more surface area for less marginal value than killing the duplicated validator does.
 - It does not move runtime reads off PHP.
 The PHP class still talks